1923–24 Yale Bulldogs men's ice hockey season: Season

 Yale's season began much like any other, with the exception of their captain sidelined due to an injured ankle.
 Even with their best defender missing, the team was able to score enough to outlast the St. Nicholas Hockey Club and open with a win.
 After a mid-week loss to the New Haven Bears, who had swiftly become one of the top amateur clubs in the country, Yale played host to McGill and the backup netminder Ives earned a hard-fought shutout due to Jenkin's illness.

 The victory over the Canadian team propelled Yale into their winter break and the team headed first to Cleveland.
 They played fairly even hockey with the local All-Stars and Athletic Club but the team began to hit its stride when it went to Lake Placid.
 Over a four-day span Yale played four other college teams and won every match.
 The team didn't score many goals, but the defense and goaltending was superb, limiting their opponents to 2 goals in the 4 games.
 Yale kept rolling when they returned home, defeating and then tying two more Canadian colleges to run their record to an impressive 8–2–1 as they entered their conference schedule.

-They met Princeton on the 12th of January and the two teams looked to be the match of each other.
+They met Princeton on 12 January and the two teams looked to be the match of each other.
 Yale would go ahead twice, only for the Tigers to even the score both times and end regulation tied 2–2.
 The teams agreed to play two 5-minute overtime sessions and just 23 seconds into the first one Thomas Sargent scored to give Yale its third lead of the game.
 Princeton again tied the score before the frame had ended and after a mad dash for the net, Sargent scored his second overtime goal of the game.
 Yale held the Tigers back for the final three minutes and the team earned an impressive victory.